 - Keywords: At least 3 keywords from MESH Database.

-- Main Text
+- Blinded Main Text,

 - A three-paragraph structure should be used.
 Background information on study subject (1st paragraph), context and the implications of the study (2nd paragraph) and the hypotheses and the goals of the study (3rd paragraph).